 If your mortgage is held by a financial institution that's supported by Stessa's automatic data connections, it's best to link the account first to see how much data is available.
 Some financial institutions only provide basic loan details like balance and payment amount while others will also provide the interest rate and detailed transactions data for actual payments.

 If you've connected a mortgage account and the link appears valid, then you can easily fill in whatever information might be missing.
-Navigate to your Property dashboard and scroll down to find the "Mortgage" card for the correct loan at lower right.
+Navigate to your Property Details page and scroll down to find the "Mortgage" card for the correct loan at lower right.
 Click the small edit button in the upper right corner and fill out whatever information is missing.
 Click "Continue" to save your updates.

 In the event that your mortgage payments for a linked account are not automatically populating on your Transactions page, the best practice is to link the checking or other bank account from which you pay the mortgage.
 This workaround will capture the payments on the outbound end, which you can the categorize as Mortgage Payments for accurate reporting.

 Mortgages and other loans can be manually added and updated on your Property Details pages.
 To add a new mortgage manually, find "Mortgage" on the "Pro Forma Expenses" card.
 Click the "+ Add" link in the righthand cell and then enter the basic details for your loan.
 If the Mortgage line item is missing from your Pro Forma Expenses, scroll down to the "Loan-to-Value" card and click the small gear icon to "Add Loan."

 If you're also missing the Loan-to-Value card, you can get it back by clicking on the small gear icon to the far right of "Property Details" near the Property photo.
 Select "Edit Financials" and key in a number for "Loan Amount."